 This 2016 Macbook Pro refresh has been a long time coming.
 Since May of 2015, in fact.
 My last computer was a Retina Macbook Pro (2015) with reasonably similar specifications, which stood as the previous model, but due to this massive re-design, a far different computer.
 Over Christmas 2016, I took the plunge and decided to go with this high quality (but recently beleaguered) line of laptop in my on way (as an I.T.
 Professional).

 By now you may have heard the Apple has announced new iterations of the Macbook Pro laptop line.
 These new models are causing a bit of a shitstorm for Apple on a number of fronts.
 The new laptop models include a touchbar, USB-C ports, a thinner design and various updated hardware parts.
 These changes have also removed important ports and functions under the guise of an “upgrade”.
 As a current Macbook model user, I have some thoughts about this.

 I regularly use a Macbook Pro for administration duties, a Magic Mouse v2, an Apple Wireless Keyboard, Apple Watch 1, and an iPhone 6s Plus.
 For the most part, I think these products are rock-solid and reliable (for what I do).
 Given this, every Apple announcement is generally met with great interest for me, mainly because I’ll probably be in there at 3am Eastern Time buying the next iPhone on Friday like many of you.

-In a very Canadian affair, Apple took to the stage at it’s developers conference to announce what’s new in its software platforms.
+Apple took to the stage at it’s developers conference to announce what’s new in its software platforms.
 Along the way, Canadian artists Drake, Weeknd, and even Poutine would make an appearance at the announcements.
 Along the way, the event would start with some real funny and end with music.
-Here are the 8 most important things about WDDC 2015 (to me, anyway).
+Here are the 8 most important thing about WDDC 2015 (to me, anyway).